 Supportive Housing Service Plans should follow MN Housing's Supportive Housing Information and Resources guidance and the Supportive Housing Alliance's Supportive Housing Standards.
-The submitted plan should build in design and features (such as a front desk) integrate with on-site staffing and service provision to effectively support the population served.
+The submitted plan should building design and features (such as a front desk) integrate with on-site staffing and service provision to effectively support the population served.
 Supporting documentation, including a service funding plan, is required.

-System in place on site to provide support services: Points Provide to 50.1% or greater of households 10 points Provide to 25% - 50% of households 8 points
+System in place on site to provide support services: Points

+Provide to 50.1% or greater of households 10 points

+Provide to 25% - 50% of households 8 points

+Provide to >10% of households 6 points

+Provide to 0 0 points